 Lionel Frazier White III’s solo show Beyond the Frame is a subtle exploration of the lived experience within a gentrifying city through photography, video work, and found objects.
 Themes of fragmentation, remembrance, and celebration flow through White’s varied yet cohesive body of work.

-This week's news includes: Pride at Pride 2022, tracking reproductive health, 'The Baltimore Anthology,' and more reporting from Baltimore Fishbowl, The AFRO, Maryland Matters, and other local and independent news sources.
+This week's news includes: BMA acquires 162 new works, Pink Flamingos named the greatest, restaurants leaving the city, and more reporting from Baltimore Fishbowl, Baltimore Banner, Baltimore Magazine, and other local and independent news sources.

 One experiences Bart O’Reilly’s paintings and poems with all the senses.
 There are familiar scents, visceral textures begging to be traced by curious fingertips, and passages that seem to be whispering, “I deserve to be heard aloud.”